Adam-Troy Castro

-Adam-Troy Castro is a science fiction, fantasy, and horror writer living in Wildwood, Florida.
+Adam-Troy Castro is an American science fiction, fantasy, and horror writer living in Wildwood, Florida.

-He has more than one hundred stories to his credit and has been nominated for numerous awards, including the Hugo, Nebula, and Stoker.
+He has almost two hundred stories to his credit and has been nominated for numerous awards, including the Hugo, Nebula, and Stoker.
 These stories include four Spider-Man novels, including the Sinister Six trilogy, and stories involving characters of Andrea Cort, Ernst Vossoff, and Karl Nimmitz.
 Castro is also known for his Gustav Gloom series of middle-school novels and has also authored a reference book on The Amazing Race.

-Awards and nominations
+Awards

 Castro's fiction has been nominated for eight Nebulas, two Hugos, two Seiuns, the World Fantasy Award, and three Stokers.

-In 2007, Castro and Jerry Oltion won the Seiun Award for Best Foreign Language Short Story of the Year for "The Astronaut from Wyoming."

-In 2009, Castro won the Philip K. Dick Award for Emissaries from the Dead.

-"The Ten Things She Said While Dying: An Annotation" was nominated for the 2019 World Fantasy Award for Best Short Fiction.